B2B Lead Generation Glossary

 Product Qualified Lead (PQL)

 A Product Qualified Lead is a prospect who has demonstrated value realization through product usage, trial engagement, or freemium adoption patterns that correlate with purchase behavior.
-For example, a prospect who completes onboarding and uses three core features within the first week typically converts at 40% higher rates than trial users who don't reach these milestones.
+A prospect who completes onboarding and uses three core features within the first week typically converts at 40% higher rates than trial users who never reach those milestones.

 Related terms: